 “What is this person’s intent?
 What are they feeling?
 What are they hoping they can communicate to me in this moment?”

-Creating a good problem statement requires extreme active listening.
+Creating a good problem statement requires extreme active listening and observation.
 This is how we uncover that nugget of truth, that underlying pattern.

 We listen, observe, ask, and really empathize.

 When we create our problem statement, we know that we will have to check back in and challenge these assumptions often.
 That’s why we’re able to deliver the most agile, human-centered software solutions.